 Diagnosis of Periodontal Disease

-Periodontal disease can be diagnosed during a regular dental examination.
-Your dentist will perform a careful survey of the appearance of your gums, check each tooth for looseness, and use a probe to identify and measure any spaces, known as pockets, which may have formed between your gums and teeth.
-In periodontal disease, these pockets will measure more than 3 mm (millimeters) in depth.
+Periodontal disease is apparent during a regular dental examination.
+Your dentist will carefully assess the appearance of your gums and check each tooth for looseness.
+A probe will be used to identify and measure any spaces, known as pockets, which may have formed between your gums and teeth.
+In periodontal disease, these pockets will measure more than 3 millimeters (mm) in depth.
 Your dentist may also do a dental

-Periodontal (gum) disease.
+Periodontal (gum) disease: Causes, symptoms, and treatments.
 National Institute of Dental and Craniofacial Research website.
 Available at: